Restricted developments in partizan misere game theory: Introduction

 \section{Introduction}

 Most research in combinatorial game theory assumes normal play, where the first player unable to move loses, as opposed to mis\`ere play, where the first player unable to move wins.
 It is rather remarkable how much changes when we simply switch the goal from {\em getting} the last move to {\em avoiding} the last move.
 At first glance one might think mis\`ere play is merely the `opposite' of normal play, but this is not at all the case.
-There is actually no relationship between normal outcome and mis\`ere outcome: for every pair of (not necessarily distinct) outcome classes $\mathcal{C}_1$ and $ \mathcal{C}_2$, there is a game with normal outcome $\mathcal{C}_1$ and mis\`ere outcome $\mathcal{C}_2$ \cite{MesdaO2007}.
+There is actually no relationship between normal outcome and mis\`ere outcome: for every pair of (not necessarily distinct) outcomes $\mathscr{O}_1,\mathscr{O}_2 \in \{\mathscr{L, N, P, R}\}$, there is a game with normal outcome $\mathscr{O}_1$ and mis\`ere outcome $\mathscr{O}_2$ \cite{MesdaO2007}.
 Likewise, strategies from normal play are in general neither the same nor reversed for mis\`ere play.
-For example, in normal play, Left would always choose a move to $1 = \{0 | \cdot\}$ over a move to $0=\{\cdot | \cdot\}$; in mis\`ere play, there are situations in which Left should choose $1$ over $0$ and others where Left prefers $0$ over $1$ --- which goes against our intuition that Left is trying to run out of moves before Right\footnote{For example, Left wins playing first on the single game $0$ and loses playing first on the single game $1$, but loses playing first on $0+*$ and wins playing first on $1+*$.
-So $0$ and $1$ are incomparable.}.
+For example, in normal play, Left would always choose a move to $1 = \{0 | \cdot\}$ over a move to $0=\{\cdot | \cdot\}$, but in mis\`ere play there are situations\footnote{Left wins playing first on the single game $0$ and loses playing first on the single game $1$, but loses playing first on $0+*$ and wins playing first on $1+*$. } in which Left should choose $1$ over $0$ and others where Left prefers $0$ over $1$.
+This means that $0$ and $1$ are incomparable in mis\`ere play, which goes against our intuition that Left is trying to run out of moves before Right.

 So we really are in a fog in mis\`ere play.
 We look to the elegant algebra of normal-play games and hope for some semblance of structure, but we are dismayed at every turn:

 \begin{itemize}

 \item Zero is trivial.
 In normal play we have the wonderful property that every previous-win game is equal to zero.
 In mis\`ere, the zero game is next-win, but our hopes that perhaps every next-win game is equal to zero are more than dashed: in fact, only the game $\{\cdot | \cdot\}$ is equal to zero \cite{MesdaO2007}.
 In particular, for any game $G\not = 0$, the game $G-G$ is not equal to zero (a very troublesome fact indeed).
 Consequently, there are no non-zero inverses, and there is no longer an easy test for the equality and inequality of games.